Nile River Cruises

 Viking now boasts three river ships on the Nile, with Osiris joining 62-passenger MS Antares and 48-passenger Viking Ra.
 These two other ships were refurbished, while Viking Osiris is the line’s first purpose-built ship on the Nile.

 Osiris is the first in an ambitious program to build more ships for Nile cruising.
-Sister ships Viking Aton (2023), Viking Hathor (2024) and Viking Sobek (2025) are on the way, too.
+Sister ships Viking Aton (2023), Viking Hathor (2024) and Viking Sobek (2024) are on the way, too.

 This was my second Nile River cruise.
 I had sailed with Viking years ago on a chartered ship, but Viking Osiris offers a much enhanced experience, as the ship is more luxurious and comfortable.
 Though the overall voyage had a very familiar Viking feel, with excellent crew and food.
 The shore excursion program was almost identical both times…”

-Read more about Viking Osiris in John Roberts’ full review here.
+Read more about Viking Osiris in John Roberts’ FULL REVIEW here.

-Lindblad Expeditions 2 Ships
+Lindblad Expeditions’ 2 Ships

-Ted Scull, a co-owner of quirkycruise.com, experienced an extended 16-day Nile River cruise-tour with Linblad Expeditions several years ago.
+Ted Scull, a co-owner of quirkycruise.com, experienced an extended 16-day Nile River cruise-tour with Lindblad Expeditions several years ago.
 Ted provides a very in-depth look at the comprehensive itinerary, HERE’S the link to Ted’s story.

 The current Lindblad ships on the Nile River are the 44-passenger Oberoi Philae and the 60-passenger Sun Goddess.
-Visit Lindblad’s website for more details on this pair.

 The 14-passenger Minja